ngua/rumps/TODOS/persistence.md

 # RUMPS Persistent Storage Implementation Plan

+**IMPORTANT NOTE**: For _all_ file formats (e.g. WAL, superblocks, etc...)
+DO NOT increment version numbers.
+We have not finished the DB yet!

 This document tracks the implementation of Goal 1: Create a MUMPS-style binary tree storage system with persistent B-tree-backed globals.

 ## Core Principles